zarf-dev/proposals/0051-v1beta1-schema/README.md

 proposal will be implemented, this is the place to discuss that.
 -->

-### Zarf Chart Changes
+### Zarf Helm Chart Changes

 The ZarfChart object will be restructured.
 The new object is defined below.
 Exactly one of `helm`, `git`, `oci`, or `local` must exist for each `components.[x].charts`, and their objects look like below.
 The fields `localPath`, `gitPath`, `URL`, and `repoName` are all removed from the top level of `components.[x].charts`.
 See [#2245](https://github.com/defenseunicorns/zarf/issues/2245).

 During conversion, Zarf will detect the method of consuming the chart and create the proper sub-objects.
-If a git repo is used `@{{Version}}` will be appended to the URL.
+If a git repo is used `@{{Version}}` will be appended to `.gitRepoSource.URL`.
 This is consistent with the current Zarf behavior.

 Zarf uses the top level `version` field to determine where in the package layout file structure it will place charts.
 This makes the field necessary for create and deploy, and therefore it must be carried over using the strategy defined in the removed fields section of [0048](https://github.com/zarf-dev/proposals/pull/49/files).
 Newer versions of Zarf will ensure that Zarf works whether or not `version` is set.
 Packages created with the v1beta1 schema will leave `version` empty, and therefore not work with previous versions of Zarf.
 When support is dropped for v1alpha1 packages the `version` field will be dropped entirely.
+Note, this applies to internal conversions of v1alpha1 packages so function signatures can be updated to use v1beta1 objects. `zarf dev convert` will simply move the top level `version` field to the right sub object, or drop it when not applicable.

 ```go
 // ZarfChart defines a helm chart to be deployed.